ColombiaPython/social-media-automation/README.md

 ### Linkedin script
 * the same above steps until step 8
 * Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and put in line 23 the path to this.
 Configure the script and enjoy!
-There is a main method in the script, you need to edit and provide your user and password, the path to the image
+There is a main method in the script, you need to edit and provide your user and password, the path to the image or the link of the companie.
+If you want to publish from your profile do not put data of company or groups
 * Run the script
 $ (venv) python linkedinpost.py
-**NOTE: The script still does not work for load images in groups even if it works to publish in the home or in a group without image**

 ### Twitter script
 * the same above steps until step 8